Adyen/adyen-php-api-library/README.md

 PHP >=7.3 for development

 ## Legacy version support
-In case that you are using one of the older PHP versions 5.3, 5.4 or 5.5 you can download previous library version 6 which can be found in [releases page](https://github.com/Adyen/adyen-php-api-library/releases).
-We are going to bump or patch version 6 if there is a request from merchants or it is used for one of our plugins.
+In case that you are using one of the older PHP versions 5.3, 5.4 or 5.5 you can download the previous library version 6 which can be found in the [releases page](https://github.com/Adyen/adyen-php-api-library/releases).
+We are going to bump or patch version 6 if there is a request from merchants or if it's used for one of our plugins.

 ## Installation ##